 - Have a practical understanding of the steps of the RCA process

-- Develop skills in conducting staff interviews to identify the sources of process failure
+- Develop skills in conducting staff interviews to identify the sources of clinical process failure

 - Be able to develop recommendations which provide strong evidence of effectiveness including how to distinguish between special and common cause variation

 - Learn the methodology of plan, do, study, act (PDSA) cycles as a core technique for testing recommendations

 - Be able to formulate an implementation plan to ensure recommendations drive continuous improvement in patient quality and safety.

 ||Day 1: Tuesday, 19 October 2021 at 11 am - 2 pm (AEDT)